water473/Frienderr/README.md

 # Frienderr
-- This app was developed in flutter alongside Navil and Adam.
+- I developed this app in flutter alongside Navil and Adam.
 - Tinder but for Friends!

 ## Key aspects